 Overall, the philosophy and the actions focused on increasing and improving philanthropy have proved extremely successful for Michigan.
 In particular the synergy of establishing statewide access to strong community foundations, United Ways, and volunteer centers in every community, paired with systems supporting life-long giving and service is extraordinary.

-At times during the process of building this dynamic network of local resources, issues would arise.
-One tension felt, not only in Michigan but nationwide, was the potential conflict of mission and identity between local United Ways and their respective community foundation.
+At times, during the process of building this dynamic network of local resources, issues would arise.
+One of the tensions — not only in Michigan but nationwide — was the potential conflict of mission and identity between local United Ways and their respective community foundation.
 Founded at about the same time in history, United Ways and community foundations had always historically coexisted in harmony with one another.
 United Ways frequently led the development of the local community foundation.
 Community foundations often provided funding for United Ways.
 United Ways had focused on supplying annual operating support through a combined community giving campaign that provided financing for a selected group of identified nonprofit organizations.
 Community foundations had focused on creating community endowment funds and making grants to nonprofits, often for new and innovative ideas.
 The recipients for community foundation grants were often a broader group of nonprofits which included emerging social activist groups and environmental groups, for example.
 While theoretically complementary rather than competitive, the boundaries between the two organizations’ activities were not always clear.
 Competition often occurred; sometimes even outright conflict.

 There was also a movement that encouraged the development of comprehensive community needs assessments and related community-wide strategies.
 These community reports helped define the agenda for the philanthropic and governmental activity in a community.
 Both United Ways and community foundations felt ownership of this agenda-setting and leadership function.